Transformers in Medical Image Analysis: A Review: Transformers

 \subsection{Preliminaries}

 A typical Transformer leverages the attention mechanism in neural networks.
-Hence, we start by introducing the core principle of the attention mechanism then we give a detailed description of how Transformer works.
+Hence, we start by introducing the core principle of the attention mechanism, and then we give a detailed description of how the Transformer works.